shenyimings/DocNav-MCP/README.md

 - `load_document`: Load and process a document for navigation
 - `get_outline`: Get the document outline/table of contents
-- `get_section`: Retrieve content from a specific document section
+- `read_section`: Retrieve content from a specific document section
 - `search_document`: Search for content within a document

 ### Example Usage